lagunoff/typescript-invertible-router/docs/index.md

 parse(url: string): O;
 ```

-Try to match given string against the rules
+Try to match given string to an `O`

 ### ParserBase.prototype.print